Terrell Suggs reveals reason for not re-signing with the Ravens in 2019

 “I miss the people, miss the tailgating, driving up to stadium, everyone going crazy knowing it’s me,” Suggs said.
 “They embraced me as one of their own.
 Sizzle is ours, they said.
 They’ve been so great to me.
 They embraced me with love and I’ll always feel that way.”

-The recently turned 41-year-old will be inducted in the Ravens Ring of Honor alongside his fellow iconic players in franchise history on Oct.
+The recently turned 41-year-old will be inducted in the Ravens Ring of Honor on Oct.
 22 when the Ravens host the Detroit Lions at M&T Bank Stadium in Week 7.

 “From the moment I got there, it was just like my life changed, my football career just changed.
 I played with football Gods.
 Who can say they played with the best left tackle ever (Jonathan Ogden), the best middle linebacker ever (Ray Lewis), the best strong safety (Ed Reed) together?
 I was on the team with all of these guys, all of these Hall of Famers.”